takashi-ishio/NCDSearch/README.md

 The `-a tld` option uses Levenshtein Distance on tokens without normalization.
 It simply counts the number of added, removed, and modified tokens and reports a code fragment whose distance is at most a given threshold.
 For example, `-q "a < b" -th 1 -full` matches `a > b` and  `a < c`.

+#### Multi-threaded search

+The program uses N working threads if `-thread N` option is provided.
+The multi-threading execution processes N files in parallel.
+File locations in the output may be differently ordered in each execution.

+Although N can be an arbitrary number (e.g. 2, 4, or 8), an effective value of N is dependent on available CPU resources.
+A larger amount of memory is also required to store N files in memory at once.

 ### Troubleshooting options